Adlam4002/didit-reddit-upvote-example/README.md

 - [ ] User flair

 the Add post button had a hover effect but login didn't.
 I added it to the login to make the styling more consistent

+## The link to my GitHub repo: https://github.com/Adlam4002/didit-reddit-upvote-example

+## The link to my deployed app: https://didit-reddit-upvote-example-ten.vercel.app

+# Reflection

+The first thing I did in this week’s project was to fork the repo.
+I then created an app in OAuth.
+This allowed me to use it later in the project.
+I then used the provided database schema to produce tables on Supabase so data could be stored and retrieved.
+I then tried to deploy the site to Vercel.
+There were errors that I had to fix.
+Based on the errors I thought it was the environment variables not being on the Vercel deployment.
+I then added the env variables to the deployment and it was successful.

+I then set about changing the metadata of the posts pages.
+I decided to use the post title as the title for the tab as that’s the data most suitable.
+To do this I used the generateMetadata function.
+Inside the function I selected the post data from the database and then utilising that data I returned a metadata object.

+If a non-signed-in user tries to vote on a post an error is thrown.
+This is not very user-friendly so I decided instead I would make an error page.
+On this page, the user is presented with a message explaining what has happened and they can click try again to reset the page., rather than being stuck on an error.

+I was going to add a page for the user to view all the posts they had made but due to time constraints, I did not complete this.

+The website had two buttons that were styled similarly but only one had a hover effect.
+I didn’t like this inconsistency, so I added the hover effect to both and used the same styling for the button on my error page.